 Professor Nelson writes about 19th-century US history including the history of slavery, international finance, the history of science, and global commodities.

 His most recent book is Oceans of Grain: How American Wheat Remade the World about the US and the Russian Empires' competition to feed Europe between 1789 and 1919.

-His other books include Steel Drivin’ Man (2007), about the life and legend of John Henry, won four national awards including the National Award for Arts Writing and the Merle Curti Prize for best book in US history.
+His other books include Steel Drivin’ Man (2007), about the life of Black folklore legend John Henry, which won four national awards including the National Award for Arts Writing and the Merle Curti Prize for best book in US social history.
 A young-adult book he co-wrote with Marc Aronson, Ain’t Nothing But a Man (2007), describes how historians do research.
-He has been a research fellow at Harvard University, the Filson Historical Society, and the Newberry Library in Chicago.
-His latest book, A Nation of Deadbeats: An Uncommon History of America’s Financial Disasters (2012) was named a best business book of 2012 by Business Week.
+With Carol Sheriff he wrote A People at War: Civilians and Soldiers in America's Civil War (2008).
+His book on the history of financial crashes, A Nation of Deadbeats: An Uncommon History of America’s Financial Disasters (2012), was named a best business book of the year by Business Week.

 PhD, University of North Carolina, Chapel Hill, U.S. History 1995